itsk0ntra/multi-tools/README.md

 2. So skids also have some work to do if they want to change everything

-3. So you can't just obfusocate and resell it :]
+3. So you can't just (instantly) obfusocate and resell it :]

 # Main Developers
 [Snee](https://github.com/itssnee/) and [Stremz](https://github.com/itsstremz)